-The Sewing Machine Project, Inc. (SMP), a qualified s.501(c)(3) organization, was formed in 2005 for the purpose of collecting and distributing sewing machines to groups committed to using the machines to provide opportunities to create, learn new skills, build self confidence, and contribute to their own livelihoods and the well being of their families and communities.
-Since 2005 we have distributed over 1800 sewing machines, helping people become self-sustaining through sewing.
+The Sewing Machine Project, Inc. (SMP), a 501(c)(3) organization, was formed in 2005 for the purpose of bringing sewing into peoples’ lives by offering sewing machines, tools, and education.
+We work with groups committed to using the machines to provide opportunities to create, learn new skills, build self confidence, and contribute to their own livelihoods and the well being of their families and communities.
+Since 2005 we have distributed over 2500 sewing machines, helping people become self-sustaining through sewing.
 We work locally, nationally and internationally.

 The Sewing Machine Project now operates on a local, national and international level offering machines and creative opportunities.
 One of the primary tenets of the SMP is the idea of Paying it Forward.
 We ask that every person receiving a machine “pay it forward” in a sewing-related way.
 This idea gives our work a ripple effect and reminds the recipients that despite their own difficult circumstances, they as individuals are important and capable of making a positive difference in their community, giving them a renewed feeling of self-worth.